The National Interest Names Main Threats to Russian Ka-52 Attack Helicopter

-The Ka-52 "Alligator" is one of the most recognizable Russian attack helicopters, designed to engage armored and unarmored vehicles, conduct reconnaissance, and coordinate combat operations from the air.
+The Ka-52 "Alligator" is one of the most recognizable Russian attack helicopters, designed to engage armored and unarmored vehicles, reconnaissance, and coordination of combat operations from the air.
 This is according to military expert Brandon J. Weichert in an article for The National Interest.

 Unlike its predecessor, the Ka-50, the Ka-52 "Alligator" is a two-seater, which reduces the load on the pilot and increases the efficiency of task execution.